YankoQiu/uni-audio-analyzer/README.md

-# uni-audio-visualization
+# uni-audio-analyzer
-This is a uni-app audio visualization component
+This is a uni-app audio analyzer component